 Can I make it Gluten Free or Vegan?

-I don't recommend freezing it as, although possible, the crumble will become not as crisp and - dare I say such a horrible word in baking?
-Soggy.
-So let's keep it crumbly crisp and serve simply chilled.
-Speaking of which, I do stress that the cake needs to chill for 24 hours in order to keep its perfect shape and eaten at its best on the day.
+I don't recommend freezing it as, although possible, the crumble will become not as crisp and soggy.
+So to avoid any soggy crumble, serve well chilled.
+I do stress you chill this cake for 24 hours in order to keep its perfect shape and eaten at its best on the day.

-This French Apple Crumble Cake is excellent served simply on its own, as the French tend to do.
-However, for many of us who love that little extra luxury on the side, a drizzling of caramel au beurre salé (see my salted caramel sauce recipe) would be perfect with a dollop of good crème fraîche.
+This French Apple Crumble Cake is excellent served simply on its own.
+For many of us who love that little extra luxury on the side, here are some serving ideas, especially if serving for a special occasion:

 More Apple Dessert Recipes: